Skip to main content

 Can I wrap a subname if the parent is not wrapped?

 Yes.
-But to use Name Wrapper Fuses on the subname, you must wrap the parent name first.
+However there would be no purpose.
+To use the Name Wrapper Fuses on a subname, you must wrap the parent name first.

 Can I unwrap a subname?